-New rules will be brought in requiring all law firms holding client money to submit annual accountants’ reports to the Solicitors Regulation Authority.
+New rules will require all law firms holding client money to submit annual accountants’ reports to the Solicitors Regulation Authority.

 The regulator will also require firms to provide key information through a declaration about the money they are holding.
 Fixed fines will be extended for any firms who are late or non-compliant with these new requirements.

-The protection of client money is a long-term issue for the SRA which has been magnified in the last two years with losses of £100m emerging from the closed firms Axiom Ince and PM Law.
+The protection of client money is a long-term issue for the SRA, magnified in the last two years with combined losses of £100m emerging from the closed firms Axiom Ince and PM Law.

-The regulator has made clear such losses – which will partly be met by increased contributions from the profession – are unsustainable and create the need for measures to prevent similar amounts going missing from firms’ client account.
+The regulator has made clear such losses – which will partly be met by increased contributions from the profession – are unsustainable, and create the need for measures to prevent similar amounts going missing from client accounts.

-As well as new reporting requirements, higher risk firms with a turnover of more than £600,000, or holding more than £2m of client money, will have to ensure that individuals who can make significant decisions about how the firm is run, cannot also be the compliance officers for legal practice and finance and administration.
+As well as new reporting requirements, higher-risk firms with turnover exceeding £600,000, or holding more than £2m of client money, will have to ensure that individuals who can make significant decisions about how the firm is run, cannot also be the compliance officers for legal practice, and finance and administration.

 ‘As we outlined in our draft business plan, we are taking a broader look at whether firms should continue to hold client money in the way they do today.
 In the meantime, these reforms are an important step to mitigate risks within the current framework.
 We must build a more flexible and responsive framework, if we are to act quickly where risks emerge.’